Phil-Factor/FlywayTeamwork-Pubs/ScriptBlocks.md

 **$CreateVersionNarrativeIfNecessary** *(PostgreSQL, MySQL, MariaDB, SQL Server, SQLite)* This aims to tell you what has changed between each version of the database.

 **$WriteOutERDiagramCode** *(PostgreSQL, MySQL, MariaDB, SQL Server, SQLite)* This creates a simple entity diagram for the current version.
 You only need two files to do this and you don't need to contact the database.
 The ER diagram has all objects that are either added, removed or changed colour-coded so you can see immediately what has changed.
 The idea of this is to be able to paste the resulting SVG file or other image file of the diagram, produced by PlantUMLc.exe.

+**$CheckFluffInPendingFiles** *(PostgreSQL, MySQL, MariaDB, SQL Server, SQLite)* This scriptblock checks the code in the pending files for any issues,using SQL Fluff to do all the work.
+It saves the report in a subdirectory  of the version directory of your project artefacts.
+It also reports back in the $DatabaseDetails Hashtable.

 ## examples of usage